OCEANUS: Power and propulsion

 The trajectory to Uranus would require a Jupiter gravity assist, but such alignments are calculated to be rare in the 2020s and 2030s, so the launch windows will be scant and narrow.
 To overcome this problem two Venus gravity assists (in November 2032 and August 2034) and one Earth gravity assist (October 2034) are planned along with the use of solar-electric propulsion within 1.5 AU.
 The science phase would take place from a highly elliptical orbit and perform a minimum of 14 orbits.
 If launching in 2030, reaching Uranus would occur 11 years later, in 2041, and it would use two bipropellant engines for orbital insertion.

-Alternatively, the SLS rocket could be used for a shorter cruise time, but it would result in a faster approach velocity, making orbit insertion more challenging, especially since the density of Uranus' atmosphere is unknown to plan for safe aerobraking.
+Alternatively, the SLS rocket could be used for a shorter cruise time, but it would result in a faster approach velocity, making orbit insertion more challenging, especially since the density of Uranus's atmosphere is unknown to plan for safe aerobraking.

 Payload

-The 12.5 kg scientific payload would include instruments for a detailed study of the magnetic fields and to determine Uranus' global gravity field:
+The 12.5 kg scientific payload would include instruments for a detailed study of the magnetic fields and to determine Uranus's global gravity field: